IALS holds an important collection of documents from the Judicial Committee of the Privy Council and

 IALS holds paper copies of the records of appeals to the Judicial Committee of the Privy Council, which were originally sent from the Privy Council office.
 There are many Canadian appeals and selected appeals from over 35 other countries.
 For most cases, the documents held at IALS are the Judgment (J), Case for the appellant (A), Case for the respondent (R), and Pleadings (P).

-IALS is creating an online finding tool, the Privy Council Decisions Documents Directory, to raise awareness of its collection of valuable documents from the historic court, the Judicial Committee of the Privy Council and help increase access for legal researchers.
+IALS also has an online finding tool in development, the Privy Council Decisions Documents Directory, to raise awareness of its collection of valuable documents from the historic court, the Judicial Committee of the Privy Council and help increase access for legal researchers.

 Examples of 19th Century documents in the collection at IALS

 Collections of complementary paper records and documents are held by The Honourable Society of Lincoln's Inn Library and the British Library and The National Archives.
-The Judging Empire: the global reach of the Judicial Committee of the Privy Council research project is in progress at the University of Plymouth.
-Privy Council Papers Online is being developed by the University of Plymouth, University of Reading and King's College, London.
+The Judging Empire: the global reach of the Judicial Committee of the Privy Council research project was undertaken at the University of Plymouth and some work is continuing at the University of Exeter.
+Preliminary work on a Privy Council Papers Online service was undertaken by University of Plymouth, University of Reading and King's College, London.

 The Supreme Court Summer exhibition 2014 (Friday 1 August 2014 until Friday 26 September 2014) focused on the role of the Judicial Committee of the Privy Council from its modern formation in 1833 to the emergence of the Commonwealth in the 1950s.

 For further background information on the documents at IALS see: Unburied Treasure: revealing some lesser-known items in the IALS Global Law Library